If you have already set smart DNS on your device, but something is not working as expected, you may find solutions in this article.

 - Smart DNS can not be activated because IPv6 was detected;

 - The IP address at surfshark.com does not match with the one on your TV;

 Streaming service is unreachable

 At first, make sure that the streaming service works with the US region.
-Smart DNS only unlocks streaming services of the US region.
+Smart DNS only unlocks US-based streaming services.

-After activating Smart DNS service, you will receive 2 Smart DNS server addresses.
+After activating the smart DNS service, you have received two server addresses.
 If your device has a place for 1 DNS address only, try one DNS server, then another;

-- If your device has a place for 2 DNS servers, try to enter the same Smart DNS server on both lines.
+- If your device has a place for 2 DNS servers, try to enter the same DNS server to both lines, as in the picture below:

 - Uninstall and reinstall the streaming app or at least clear cache of the particular streaming app;

 - Log in to your router and set custom DNS on it.
 You can use 220.127.116.11 as a primary DNS and 18.104.22.168 as a secondary DNS.

 - Since there are so many different routers, and each one has a different interface, you may want to look at your router's users manual or search for steps online.